-The annual cash retainer for our non-employee directors was increased from \$100,000 to \$110,000 in fiscal 2023 after considering director compensation practices in the Company's peer group and among S&P 500 companies.
+The annual cash retainer for our non-employee directors was \$110,000 in fiscal 2024.
 Annual committee chair fees were as follows: Audit Committee-\$22,500; Organization and Executive Compensation Committee-\$15,000; and Corporate Governance and Nominating Committee-\$12,500.
 Audit Committee members, excluding the Audit Committee Chair, received an additional annual fee of \$12,500.
 Members of the Corporate Governance and Nominating Committee and the Organization and Executive Compensation Committee, other than each committee's chair, received an additional annual fee of \$5,000 for such service.
 Our Lead Director received an additional annual fee of \$30,000 for serving in that role.
 Non-employee directors do not receive Board or committee meeting attendance fees.

-On February 9, 2023, the Board of Directors approved a grant of \$155,000 worth of restricted stock under our 2011 Incentive Stock and Awards Plan (the "2011 Plan") to each non-employee director serving at the time.
-The number of restricted shares granted was based on the average closing price for the Company's stock for the 30 business days prior to the grant date and, as a result, each non-employee director received 640 restricted shares.
+On February 15, 2024, the Board of Directors approved a grant of \$170,000 worth of restricted stock under our 2011 Incentive Stock and Awards Plan (the "2011 Plan") to each non-employee director serving at the time.
+The number of restricted shares granted was based on the average closing price for the Company's stock for the 30 business days prior to the grant date and, as a result, each non-employee director received 599 restricted shares.
 The restrictions on these shares generally lapse upon the earliest of the first anniversary of the grant date, the director's death or disability or a change of control, as defined in the 2011 Plan.
 The directors have full voting rights with respect to these shares and are entitled to receive cash dividends at the same rate as the dividends paid to our other shareholders.
-The value of the annual restricted stock grant was increased to \$170,000 beginning in 2024 as part of the Committee's review of the Company's director compensation program mentioned above.

 Directors have the option to receive up to 100% of their fees, including the annual retainer, in cash or shares of common stock under the Amended and Restated Directors' 1993 Fee Plan (the "Directors' Fee Plan").
 Under the Directors' Fee Plan, shares of common stock received are based on the fair market value of a share of our common stock on the last business day of the month in which the fees are paid.
-Directors' Fee Plan credits deferred receipt of all or part of their shares and cash fees to a deferral account.
+Directors may choose to defer the receipt of all or part of their shares and cash fees to a deferral account.
 The Directors' Fee Plan credits deferred cash amounts with earnings based on market rates of return.
-Earnings on deferred cash amounts were based on the applicable market rates, which averaged 4.85% during fiscal 2023.
+Earnings on deferred cash amounts were based on the applicable market rates, which averaged 5.20% during fiscal 2024.
 Dividends on deferred shares of common stock are automatically reinvested.